Is the Bible the Word of God?

 13 For this reason we also constantly thank God that when you received the word of God which you heard from us, you accepted it not as the word of men, but for what it really is, the word of God, which also performs its work in you who believe.
 1 Thessalonians 2:13

-So Did God or Man Write the Bible?
+So, Did God or Man Write the Bible?

 It may sound contradictory to say that the Bible is the Word of God and also say that it was written by 40 different authors.
-Divinely chosen men did put the contents of the Bible into written form, but the thoughts originated with God.
+Divinely chosen men put the contents of the Bible into written form, but the thoughts originated with God.
 So technically there were 40 different writers, but only one author.
-God spoke through various men to put into writing what he wanted to reveal about Himself, about mankind, and about the world all by a process referred to as “inspiration”.
+God spoke through various men to put into writing what he wanted to reveal about Himself, about mankind, and about the world, all by a process referred to as “inspiration”.

 16 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; 17 so that the man of God may be adequate, equipped for every good work.
 2 Timothy 3:16-17

 Note - The word “Scripture” refers to a sacred or religious writing or book.
-It is often used to refer to the entire collection of writing that comprise the Bible.
+It is often used to refer to the entire collection of writings that comprise the Bible.
 In addition, it is used within the text of the Bible to refer to all or part of the writings that make up the Bible.
 According to Strong’s Dictionary, this word means - something written, i.e., a writing, record, or book.

 The Apostle Peter says it this way -